-Having defined the breadth of our study, it is also important at this juncture to indicate the depth.
-We would like to emphasise here that the study is not meant to come up with detailed standard operating procedures to assess PPP projects.
-An exercise of this nature is too ambitious as it has to recognise the peculiarity of each country in the ASEAN, different stages of PPP development, the understanding and coverage of PPP program, variation in project structure or features, as well as differences in legal system and the development philosophy of these countries.
-The depth and focus should give enough ground to recommend assessment method at the conceptual level, leaving the detailed technical aspects for country specific exercises.
-Hence, we aim at coming up with templates for PPP project preparation in a generalised form, so as to allow individual country to accommodate local environment.
-In other words, the outcome of this study will give readers sufficient basic information to understand the approach to PPP assessment method.
-Furthermore, one can utilise them for developing operational toolkit for specific country in focus.
+We would like to emphasize here that the study is not meant to come up with detailed standard operating procedures to assess PPP projects.
+Hence, we aim at coming up with templates for PPP project preparation in a generalized form.
+In other words, the outcome of this study will give readers sufficient basic information to understand the approach to PPP value assessment method.
+Furthermore, one can utilize them for developing operational toolkit for specific country in focus.
 For example, with respect to risk evaluation or government support, we will not go into the technical aspects of how estimation or valuation is done.
 Similarly, we will not be producing detailed financial models for every type of infrastructure projects.
-In this regard, the study is limited to making suggestions on alternative approaches to be considered by member countries in ASEAN while preparing PPP projects.